sushmitv-cmu-F24/Feedback_Generator_LLM/README.md

 1. Optimize the evaluation process
 2. Fine tune the model for feedback generation
-3. Add a heading using index.html
-4. Dockerize and deploy the service
+3. Dockerize and deploy the service
-5. Add metrics like BLEU, create list of 4-5 metrics